jahir10ali/hells-park/README.md

 # Hell's Park - Python Platformer Game

 ## Introduction
 Welcome to Hell's Park, a challenging Python platformer game developed using the SimpleGUI library.
-This README serves as a comprehensive guide to the game, covering its purpose, gameplay mechanics, technical aspects, and development journey.
+This README serves as a comprehensive guide to the game, covering its motivation and purpose.

 ## Motivation
-The purpose of this game is to provide players with a challenging and engaging platformer experience, inspired by classic tough platformer games like Cat Mario.
+The purpose of this game is to provide players with a challenging and engaging platformer experience, inspired by classic tough platformer games like Cat Mario, Fireboy and Watergirl, Unfair Mario, and The Impossible Game.
 Through Hell's Park, players can test their skills in navigating through tricky levels filled with deadly traps and obstacles.

 ## Features
 - Serene to dystopian theme progression